Evan Davis

 Evan Harold Davis (born 8 April 1962) is an English broadcaster and former economist.
 Working for the BBC, he has presented Dragons' Den on BBC Television since 2005, and PM on BBC Radio 4 since 2018.
 He also presents The Bottom Line, a business-related discussion programme.

 In October 2001, Davis took over from Peter Jay as the BBC's economics editor.
 He left this post in April 2008 to become a presenter on Radio 4's Today programme.
 In September 2014, he left Today to be the main presenter of Newsnight for four years.
 On 5 November 2018, Davis began presenting Radio 4's PM programme.

 Early life and education

 Davis was born in Malvern, Worcestershire, to South African parents, Quintin Visser Davis, an engineer, and Hazel Noreen Davis, who would train to become a psychotherapist.
 He has two older brothers, Beric and Roland.
 The family had emigrated from South Africa to Malvern in January 1962 (Hazel was then pregnant with Davis) in reaction to apartheid.
 Two years later the family moved to Ashtead, Surrey, where Davis grew up.

 Davis attended Dorking County Grammar School, which in 1976 became The Ashcombe School, Dorking, where he was head boy.
-Davis then attended St John's College, Oxford between 1981 and 1984, gaining a First in Philosophy, Politics and Economics, before obtaining a Master of Public Administration at Harvard Kennedy School at Harvard University.
+Davis then attended St John's College, Oxford between 1981 and 1984, gaining a First in Philosophy, Politics and Economics, before obtaining a Master of Public Administration at Harvard Kennedy School at Harvard University where he held a Harkness Fellowship.
 While at Oxford University, he edited Cherwell, the student newspaper.